lupyuen/lupyuen.github.io/src/lorawan.md

 cargo run flash sdk_app_lorawan.bin --port COM5
 ```

-(For WSL: Do this under plain old Windows, not WSL, because blflash needs to access the COM port)
+(For WSL: Do this under plain old Windows CMD, not WSL, because blflash needs to access the COM port)

 [More details on flashing firmware](https://lupyuen.github.io/articles/flash#flash-the-firmware)